- 2 packages (1/4 ounce each) active dry yeast

 - 1 tablespoon sesame or poppy seeds, optional

-- Beat egg and cold water; brush over braids.
+- Beat cold water and remaining egg; brush over braids.
 Sprinkle with sesame or poppy seeds if desired.
 Bake at 350° for 30-35 minutes or until golden brown.
 Remove to wire racks to cool.
-Yield: 2 loaves (16 slices each).
+Yield: 2 loaves.

 "This is nice and tasty."